 Rabbits were first put on this small island just after the Second World War, and it really wasn’t for the nicest of reasons.
 Many rabbits were used in the chemical munitions plant, to test the effectiveness of the chemical weapons used during the war.
 Once the war ended, workers let the rabbits free, which led to a lot of the rabbits doing what they do best, breeding.
 I believe they were probably celebrating their recent independence.

 To commemorate the island’s past, there is a poison museum, but to celebrate the modern day beauty of the island, there is now a nature museum as well.
 The island also has a hotel, a small camping ground and a six-hole golf course.
 But let’s not kid ourselves here – the island is mainly visited because of the delightful rabbits.
+Be sure to remember your travel insurance if you visit these little fluffballs.

 The rabbits are wild, but they have become used to the affection the visitors give them.
 They’re not shy, especially when there is food about; they’ve even been known to hop onto the laps of visitors!
 I’d probably weep with joy if one wanted to cuddle up next to me.